mhibbins/HeIST/README.md

 The species tree in Newick format.
 Again, taxa IDs must correspond to those in the split times and traits sections.

+### Introgression

+Introgression events.
+Each line should specify the timing (in 4N generations), source taxon, destination taxon, and probability of introgression.
+Events can be specified in any order.

 ## Example:
 ```